sp-demo-rg/Copilot-Demos/copilot-dotnet/Demos/GettingStarted/README.md

 ![Final result](./images/26_FinalResult.jpg)

 That is it!
 Congratulation on finishing your first exercise with Copilot.
 You can try to write more complicated code and see how Copilot can help you.

+## Additonal Examples to try:
+Implement a function to check whether a given string is a palindrome.

+Delete the function and try again - Implement a function to check whether a given string is a palindrome (ignoring spaces, punctuation, and capitalization).

+Implement a function to calculate the factorial of a given number.

+Implement a function to reverse the elements of an integer array in place.

+Implement a function to return all prime numbers up to a given number n.

+Implement a function to count the number of vowels in a given string.

+Implement a function to return the first n numbers in the Fibonacci sequence.

+Implement a function to check if a given array of integers is sorted in ascending order.

+Implement a function to find the second largest number in a given array of integers.

+Implement a function to remove duplicates from a given array and return the unique elements.

+Implement a function to find the missing number in an array of integers from 1 to n (assuming only one number is missing).